Share This Article

 A Practice Built on Calmness

-As someone who identifies as highly sensitive, Sabina is often affected by overstimulating environments, noise, light, and the city’s constant pace.
-Rather than shying away, she uses her painting practice to embrace it and create tranquil worlds.
+As someone who identifies as a HSP (Highly Sensitive Person), Sabina is often affected by overstimulating environments, noise, light, and the city’s constant pace.
+Rather than shying away, she uses her painting practice to embrace it to create tranquil worlds.

 Her work often features calm environments filled with quiet interiors, flowers, coffee, books, dogs, and peaceful domestic moments.